Estimation of temporal covariances in pathogen dynamics using Bayesian multivariate autoregressive models

-\section{Application to virological diagnostic data}
+\subsection{Application to virological diagnostic data}

-We applied our model (Figure~\ref{fig_fullmodel}) to monthly infection count data from five respiratory viruses (AdV, Cov, MPV, IBV and RSV) across nine years in order to infer interactions between these viruses.
+We applied our model (Fig~\ref{fig_fullmodel}) to monthly infection count data from five respiratory viruses (AdV, Cov, MPV, IBV and RSV) across nine years in order to infer interactions between these viruses.

+For comparison, we applied the full model assuming all five viruses to be independent by setting $\Lambda^{-1}=I_{5}$.
+Under the neighbourhood structure, we found that allowing dependencies between viruses ($\Lambda^{-1}\neq I_{5}$) provided a better fit to these data (DIC=2795.6 compared to DIC=3583.8).
+However, the autoregressive structure with $\Lambda^{-1}\neq I_{5}$ minimised DIC (DIC=2686.4).

-\subsection{Estimating $RR$ and $\Lambda^{-1}$}
+\subsubsection{Estimating $RR$ and $\Lambda^{-1}$}